 But one should fear luck’s fickleness.

-The Cretan army is approaching.
+The Cretan army now approaches

-The Cretan legions have been vanquished
+The Cretan legions are defeated now—

-They’ve sunk our final enemy!”
+We’ve sunk our final enemy!”

-Egypt’s king spoke with great emotion
+Now Egypt’s king spoke with great emotion

 “Indeed, you’ve reaped the gifts of Fortune.

-“All of my endeavors have been blessed
+“All of my enterprises have been blessed

-With unending fortune and fame,
+With well-earned fortune and dark fame.

-Although I did once father a son—
+Although, I did once have a precious heir—

 Thus all I have I’ve rightly gained.”